moonbeam-foundation/moonbeam/README.md

 ## Build the Moonbeam Node

 To build Moonbeam, you will need a proper Substrate development environment.
-If you've never worked with a Substrate-based blockchain before, you should probably try the [Setting Up a Moonbeam Node](https://docs.moonbeam.network/getting-started/local-node/setting-up-a-node/) docs first.
+If you've never worked with a Substrate-based blockchain before, you should probably try the [Getting Started with a Moonbeam Development Node](https://docs.moonbeam.network/builders/get-started/networks/moonbeam-dev/) docs first.

 If you need a refresher setting up your Substrate environment, see [Substrate's Getting Started Guide](https://substrate.dev/docs/en/knowledgebase/getting-started/).